Post Study Work Visa UK 2025

 After Post Study Work Visa What Next in UK?

-Your Graduate Route Visa allows you to live and work in the UK for up to 2 or 3 years, depending on your qualifications.
+Your Graduate Route Visa allows you to live and work in the UK for 2 or 3 years, depending on your qualifications.
 During this period, you can actively seek full-time employment and gain experience relevant to your field.
 Create a network with professionals in your industry, attend industry events, and build your skills to enhance your employability.

 Transitioning from PSW to a Skilled Worker Visa in the UK